Lyme Disease Rash vs Cellulitis: When Lyme Mimics Skin Infection

 “Rashes were often misidentified by clinicians and patients as a spider bite, cellulitis, or shingles,” wrote Aucott and colleagues.

-In patients with skin lesions where cellulitis is uncertain, empiric antibiotics should be chosen that cover both Lyme disease and common bacterial causes of cellulitis.
+When cellulitis is uncertain, empiric antibiotics may need to cover both Lyme disease and common bacterial skin infections.

 Clinical Insight

-Editor’s note: In my practice, I sometimes prescribe cefuroxime or amoxicillin/clavulanic acid if Lyme disease is a consideration.
+Editor’s note: In my practice, I sometimes prescribe cefuroxime or amoxicillin/clavulanic acid when Lyme disease is a consideration.
 Neither cephalexin nor TMP/SMX are effective against Lyme disease.

 If Lyme disease is suspected, I typically treat longer than 7–10 days.